Eurazeo

-Eurazeo is a French investment company formed by the merger of Azeo and Eurafrance in April, 2001.
-The company is headquartered in Paris.
-Eurazeo is a leading global investment group, with a diversified portfolio of €25.6 billion in assets under management, including €17.7 billion from third parties, invested in 450 companies.
+Eurazeo is a French private equity firm and investment group headquartered in Paris.
+It holds a diversified portfolio of €35 billion in assets under management, including €23 billion from third parties, invested in more than 600 companies.

 History

-Gaz et Eaux (renamed Azeo in 1999) was created in 1881 and specialized in the distribution of water and gas in western and northern France.
-Following the nationalization of gas in 1945, it kept its "water" activity until 1976, when it gradually changed from a portfolio company at the end of the 1970s, to a pure investment company in the 1990s.
-Eurafrance, created in 1969, became a shareholder of Azeo in 1985 and increased its shareholding on a regular basis until the takeover bid at the end of 2000.
-Eurafrance then absorbed its subsidiary Azeo, to become Eurazeo.
+Gaz et Eaux was founded in 1881 and specialized in the distribution of water and gas in western and northern France.
+Following the nationalization of gas in 1945, it kept its water activity until 1976, when it gradually changed from a portfolio company at the end of the 1970s, to a pure investment company in the 1990s.
+It was renamed Azeo in 1999.

-Eurazeo was formed in April 2001 from the merger of two investment companies: Eurafrance and Azeo (formerly Gaz et Eaux).
+Eurafrance, was founded as an investment company in 1969.
+It became a shareholder of Azeo in 1985 and increased its shareholding on a regular basis until a full takeover bid was launched at the end of 2000.
+In April 2001, Eurafrance and its subsidiary Azeo formally merged to become Eurazeo.

 Between 2001 and 2005, Eurazeo launched three successive major merger operations, giving a more defined shape to the newly created group.
 At the very inception of the Group in 2001, Eurafrance absorbed Azeo, then in 2004, Eurazeo absorbed Rue Impériale.
 This was quickly followed in 2005, by the addition of the business of Ateliers de Construction du Nord de la France (ANF).
 In May 2001, Eurazeo disposed of its holdings in Generali and Mediobanca.

 In 2003, Eurazeo acquired Fraikin Group, and in April it acquired 23% of Eutelsat from France Telecom.
 The same year, Eurazeo acquired Buffalo Grill at a price of €20 per share.
 With the Carlyle Group, it invested in Terreal.

 In 2004, Eurazeo merged with Rue Impériale, which it absorbed.
 Fraikin Group was securitized to repay the debt raised for its purchase.

 In 2005, Eurazeo acquired Ateliers de Construction du Nord de la France (ANF).
 It took full control of Rexel with mandatory delisting.
 Eurazeo sold its stake in Lazard.
 Eurazeo acquired a first tranche of Accor, then of B&B Hotels.
 Later in the year, Eurazeo sold Terreal, followed by IRR (Capital International Real Returns) – an investment company acquired in 1997 – and BBS Capital, acquired in 1998.

 At the time, Eurazeo's strategy consisted in selling historical investments (Generali, Mediobanca, Lazard and Terreal), while at the same time investing in a wide range of companies (Rexel, ANF, Eutelsat, Accor and B&B Hotels).